Lascorbe/CocoaConferences/README.md

 ## Contributing

+### Adding a Conference

 1. Fork the project.
 2. Clone it locally.
 3. Add your conference to `conferences.yml`.
 It will be automatically sorted to the right spot on the website
 4. Open a PR 🎉

+### Work on the code locally
+1. Fork the project.
+2. Clone it locally.
+3. Run `bundle install` to install initial dependencies.
+4. Run `bundle exec jekyll serve`.
+The local site will be available at [http://127.0.0.1:4000](http://127.0.0.1:4000).

 ## Deploying